cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 [image]

-Now, in the `variables.tf` you can change the `region`, `clusterName`, `ami_id`, `instance_type`, but you must replace the `instance_keypair` with the Pem File name as you have for your Pem file.
+Now, in the `variables.tf` you can change some of the variable `region`, `vpc-name`, `ami_id`, `instance_type`, but you must replace the `instance_keypair` with the Pem File name as you have for your Pem file.
 Provide the Pem file name that is already created on AWS.
 [image]

 Review `.github/workflows/terraform.yml`

 ```
-git commit -m "updated terraform files"
+git commit -am "updated terraform files"
 git push
 ```
 With the couple of changed made in the terraform/ folder.
 Github Actions workflow will be trigger.
-This will take 10-20minutes to deploy the infrastructure

 Go to the EC2 on AWS Console
 Now, connect to your Jumphost-Server by clicking on Connect.